Back to California

 Plain English Breakdown

-The official source material does not provide specific details on the impact of shortened notice periods on public participation in hearings.
+The official source does not provide details on how the shortened notice period will impact public participation or specify if this change applies only to certain types of water appropriation applications.

 Water Discharge Rules for Businesses